-Last year I was diagnosed with cancer and when I had to tell people that I had come to know about it, there was something else I realized; that I had found family.
-They shed tears with me and it pained me to see them suffer watching me struggle.
+Last year I was diagnosed with cancer and when I had to tell the people that I had come to know about it, there was something else I realized – I had found family.
+They shed tears with me, and it pained me to see them suffer watching me struggle.
 They gave me hope and inspiration to want to fight even harder to fulfill my goal.

 So you see my time at Moraine Park was not wasted, I took advantage of every opportunity to change the lives of others and in the end heal myself with my newfound family.

 This award – the Student of the Year Award – shows me that all of my efforts to keep the stories of the ones I wanted to honor alive was well worth the pain that I suffered at such an early age.
 If it wasn’t for them, I could not have accomplished all that I have at this wonderful institution.
 So I humbly say thank you to my Moraine Park family for showing me that I would be missed.